wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 <br>

 ## Part One - Design
-There are two major web design strategies that have been in use since the early days of responsive web sites:
+There are two major web design strategies that have been in use since the early days of responsive web sites.

-1. The Mobile-First Design Strategy
-1. The Desktop-First Design Strategy

-**Mobile-First** designs target mobile patterns and layouts first (starting with smallest mobile devices) with the goal of creating the optimal mobile user experience.
+**1. Mobile-First** designs target mobile patterns and layouts first (starting with smallest mobile devices) with the goal of creating the optimal mobile user experience.
 As more and more real-estate becomes available (tablets, laptops, and desktops) additional patterns are added to create optimal experiences on those platforms.
 Mobile-first is trying to create an optimal win-win situation for everyone.

-**Desktop-First** designs target desktop patterns and layouts first (starting with large desktop sizes) with the goal of defining all possible content that can fit on these large platforms.
+**2. Desktop-First** designs target desktop patterns and layouts first (starting with large desktop sizes) with the goal of defining all possible content that can fit on these large platforms.
 As less and less real-estate becomes available (smaller desktops, laptops, tablets, and small mobile devices), content is removed and/or rearranged to fit on those platforms.
 With desktop-first, there's no guarantee the user experience will be optimal or acceptable on smaller platforms and mobile devices.

 For better or worst, most of the web designs we see these days are **desktop-first**.
 They seem to be easier to create when people are short on budget or in a rush.
 I honestly can't remember the last time I worked with a true mobile-first design.
 I know they're out there, but I never seem to encounter them in the wild.